DhruvaD1/ECE-445-Notebook/week5.md

-# Week 4
+# Week 5

 ### Overview
 *Started making the schematic for the PCB

 Presented the proposal to TA's and professor

-Started making changes that were reccomended by the TA's and professor for the design*
+Started making changes that were recommended by the TA's and professor for the design*

 ### Planning